discord-style/dscst/READme.md

 ### 🗃 Utility based wrapper

-_Use the api wrapper via separated methods_
+_Use the api wrapper via separated methods._

 > an api key has to be passed to every auth required method

-> returns full api response.
+> returns full api response from request.

 #### javascript